 I think yogurt is super easy to make yourself.
 You must try it.
 Check out my method for easy homemade yogurt without a yogurt maker…or if you want something even easier – although I didn’t think it possible – keep reading.

-Win this product through 9/24!
+Win this product (Link no longer available) through 9/24!
 I was shocked to read about Cultures for Health’s countertop yogurt cultures.
 You don’t have to heat the milk at all (and forget cooling it, finding a candy thermometer that works, incubating at the right temp, yadda yadda).
 You just stir in the correct amount of starter, which can be a bit of yogurt from your last batch, let the jar of milk sit on the counter or in a cupboard, wait 12-18 hours, and you have yogurt.
 That’s easier than a PBJ sandwich!

 You can find this technique and other cultured dairy and cheesemaking lessons in video form at GNOWFGLINS eCourses, where I am an occasional guest lecturer.